Sunday, June 14, 2026

 Follow a strict rule: develop knights and bishops first, castle, and connect rooks by move 10.
 Bring the queen out only when a concrete tactic works or when you can support it with at least two developed attackers, so each reply does not gain your opponent free tempi.

-• Protect your king, castle early and keep squares f2, f7, g2, and g7 solid
+• Protect your king: castle early and keep the squares around it solid

 Fix Your Opening Mistakes for Good

 Knowing the mistakes is half the battle.
-ChessAtlas imports your games from Lichess and Chess.com, its deviation finder flags exactly where you left your prep, and lets you drill the correct lines until they're automatic, the fastest way to stop repeating the seven mistakes above in rated play.
-To apply this workflow to your own games, our step-by-step guide on how to find where your opening prep broke down in your own games walks through the full deviation finder flow with a real example.
+ChessAtlas imports your games from popular online platforms, its deviation finder flags exactly where you left your prep, and lets you drill the correct lines with spaced repetition until they're automatic.
+Pair the seven principles above with regular post-game review and you stop losing the same way twice.
+To put the workflow into your own games, the deviation-detection workflow guide walks through the full loop from import to drill with a real example.

 Share this article